Silbury is committed to developing sustainable supply chains with clear guidelines and policies in place covering all our key commodities.

 Our policies have been carefully developed in conjunction with both suppliers and customers, to ensure that Silbury upholds the highest standards in environmentally responsible sourcing and ethical production, throughout our operations.

 All our suppliers must meet stringent requirements in terms of the ethical, social and environmental standards they adhere to, and we actively look for suppliers with strong corporate and social responsibility programmes.
 Wherever possible, we subscribe to all relevant sustainable sourcing standards and supply chain audit procedures.

 Continually reviewing our supply chains and sourcing procedures, we audit our suppliers regularly to ensure that their operations meet the latest regulations and reflect the most up to date best practice guidelines in terms of sustainability.

 A good example is our membership of the RSPO.
 We became an active supporter of the RSPO in 2010 and now supply palm oil through each of the RSPO’s certified supply chain options – segregated SG, mass balance MB and identity preserved IP.

 Silbury can trace 98% of all the palm oil we use back to the mill, and 26% all the way back to the plantation.
-We are resolutely committed to promoting and encouraging the sustainable production of palm oil, and our ultimate goal is to move towards 100% traceability.
+We are resolutely committed to promoting and encouraging the sustainable production of palm oil.

 Soy and Coconuts